-Film conducts one review each year for admission to the following fall semester only, and it observes a strict December 5, 2016 (midnight PST) deadline for submission of the application and supporting documentation.
-The online graduate application will be available by mid-September.
+Film & Media conducts one application cycle each year for admission to the following fall semester only, and it observes a strict December 4, 2023 (8:59 p.m.
+PST) deadline for submission of the application and supporting documentation.
+The online Graduate Division Application will be available by mid-September.
 We advise applicants not to wait until the final days to submit an application.
-The December 5 deadline is strictly enforced, and it applies to new applicants, re-applicants, University change-of-majors and Education Abroad Program applicants.
-All material is submitted on-line.
-There is no need to mail any hard copies of documents to the department or Graduate Division.
+The December 4th deadline is strictly enforced.
+All materials are submitted online.
+There is no need to mail any hard copies of documents (including transcripts) to the department or Graduate Division.

 In summary, the application requirements are: